HaydenKreuter/FlashSpellingGit/README.md

 # FlashSpelling
+This project is the sole property of Hayden Kreuter.
+It is available to view as part of my portfolio and should not be copied, reproduced or used for professional purposes

 Flash Spelling is an IOS App designed to help kids learn spelling words and study for spelling tests

 Features:
 - Create word lists and record your own pronunciation or use automatic pronunciation